 PROMPTNESS: You must be prompt for all observation experiences at Family Mediation, including group classes.
 If you arrive late, you will not be allowed to participate in the scheduled observation.
-Allow yourself sufficient time for parking downtown as there is no parking lot for the building.
+If you fail to attend a class or appointment for which you were scheduled to attend, your overall points for the project will be reduced by 5 points for each appointment missed.

 APPEARANCE: Family Mediation maintains a professional environment for its clients.

 Observers are expected to wear professional attire for all observations.
 If you arrive in attire that is not acceptable to program standards, you will not be allowed to participate in your scheduled observation.
 If you have any questions about attire, please ask me in advance of your observation.